TobiaszCudnik/phpquery/README.md

 Beyond these adjustments, this project will be minimally maintained.
 For more phpQuery usage information and fork history, I highly recommend you review the https://github.com/electrolinux/phpquery README.

+## Very Similar Project

+See [QueryPath](https://github.com/technosophos/querypath) for a more active project that also works to replicate the jQuery syntax for PHP.

 ## My Preferred Alternative

 There are several alternatives to phpQuery out there.
 While several have a healthy adoption rate, I was